Block Advisors S Corp Tax Services: Are They Worth It?

 After the initial plan is set, our work continues throughout the year.
 This is where the real value of an advisory relationship comes in.
 We’re here to answer your questions as they come up, whether it’s about tracking a tricky expense or understanding the tax implications of a new contract.
 A key part of this support involves helping you make smart decisions.
 For example, a trusted advisor can help you determine a reasonable salary to pay yourself, which is a critical compliance point for S Corps.
 This ongoing partnership ensures you have an expert in your corner to manage your finances and make informed choices.

-Quarterly Reviews to Stay on Track
+Checking In Quarterly to Stay on Track

 To keep your tax plan effective, we’ll connect for quarterly reviews.
 These check-ins are designed to be proactive, not reactive.
 We’ll review your profit and loss statements, assess your estimated tax payments, and project your year-end liability so there are no surprises.
 Business rarely stays static, so these meetings are our chance to adjust your strategy based on your performance or any changes in your goals.
 Regular reviews help you avoid common S Corp tax pitfalls and safeguard your business against IRS scrutiny.
 It’s a simple way to maintain compliance and peace of mind, knowing you’re always prepared for what’s next.

-Clearing Up Common S Corp Tax Myths
+Let’s Bust Some Common S Corp Tax Myths

 The S Corp is a popular choice for small business owners, and for good reason.
 But its popularity has also led to a lot of confusion and misinformation.
 Believing these myths can lead to costly mistakes with the IRS and missed opportunities for your business.
 Let’s clear the air and look at three of the most common S Corp myths so you can feel confident about your financial decisions.

-Myth: Your S Corp is a Separate Tax Entity
+Myth #1: Your S Corp is a Separate Tax Entity

 One of the biggest points of confusion is thinking of an S Corp as a type of company you can form, like an LLC.
 In reality, an S Corp is a tax status, not a legal entity.
 You first have to form a business as an LLC or a C corporation.
 Then, you file a special form with the IRS to elect to be taxed under Subchapter S of the Internal Revenue Code.
 This choice changes how your business profits are taxed, but it doesn’t change your underlying legal structure.
 Getting this right from the start is a key part of sound business accounting and management.

-Myth: You Can Avoid All Self-Employment Tax
+Myth #2: You Can Skip All Self-Employment Tax

 The potential to save on self-employment taxes is a major draw for S Corps, but it’s not a free-for-all.
 The myth is that you can pay yourself a tiny salary and take the rest of your company’s profit as a tax-free distribution.
 The IRS requires S Corp owners who work in their business to pay themselves a reasonable salary for the work they do.
 This salary is subject to payroll taxes, just like any other employee’s wages.
 The tax savings apply only to the distributions you take after paying that fair salary.
 Strategic business tax planning helps you find the right balance to stay compliant while optimizing your savings.